jessamynsmith/Alexa/README.md

  For better results, provide as many samples as you can.
  For more information, see Defining the Voice Interface for an Alexa skill at https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/docs/defining-the-voice-interface

+   The Developer's Console only allows up to 200,000 characters in the utterance field.

 <img align="right" src="https://cloud.githubusercontent.com/assets/300046/8628873/b0840f36-2713-11e5-8a7e-8042fbe82275.png"
 alt="roku-108x108.png" />